 All at once, he knew.
 “They discovered you two, didn’t they?”
 The guardians didn’t take kindly to spellsters fooling around and came down harshly on those they caught.

 The man laughed.
 It wasn’t the light, tinkly sound he’d come to associate from the elf, but rather a soft, almost gasping, noise.
 Henrie nodded.
-“No. But it was so close.
+“Not quite.
+But it was so close.
 We thought it better if we spent a few days apart.
 My guardian… He’s been so supportive of… Well—” He waved his hand, indicating himself.
 “You know.”

 They did, although the memories Dylan had of a time when Henrie hadn’t been himself were rather dim.
 He nodded for the man to continue.